fawda123/ebase-manu/cover-letter.md

 metabolic model were modified to better represent the dynamics of estuaries.
-EBASE was also benchmarked against the conventional Odum open-water method for estimating metabolism using a synthetic time series with known results.
+EBASE was also benchmarked against the conventional Odum open-water method for estimating metabolism using a synthetic time series with known parameters.
 Our results demonstrated that EBASE can reproduce the known metabolic rates with reasonable certainty.
 Lastly, the methods are available in an R package that includes options to vary the prior distributions for the metabolic parameters and the amount of